solarium

 The Keepers are the paramilitary arm of Solarium's will.

-Before the Siege, it wasn't uncommon to see them patrolling the straits, overseeing curfews, extracting taxes, suppressing uprisings, and protect Solarian assets from the “degenerate entropy” of breakaway gangs.
+Before the Siege, it wasn't uncommon to see them patrolling the Five Straits of Raptoraem: overseeing curfews, extracting taxes, and protecting Solarian officials from the “degenerate entropy” of breakaway gangs.

 Their uniforms are matte-gold with blood-red pauldrons, etched with the Solarian motto "All Shadows Fall."
 But it is their blacked-out visors that tell the truth: no face, no names, no mercy.